Real Estate Industry Transformation Map (ITM)

 CEA is working with the industry to strengthen professionalism and enhance the competencies of industry practitioners to remain competitive and relevant in the changing environment.

-To achieve this, CEA is reviewing the Continuing Professional Development (CPD) framework for property agents.
-The SkillsFuture for Digital Workplace programme for real estate professionals is an example of our efforts to enhance real estate professionals’ digital literacy.
+To achieve this, CEA has reviewed the Continuing Professional Development (CPD) framework for property agents.
+The new CPD framework came into effect on 1 October 2019.
+CEA has also partnered NTUC LearningHub to introduce the SkillsFuture for Digital Workplace programme for real estate professionals to enhance real estate professionals’ digital literacy.

-At the same time, CEA will continue to work with the industry to publish property agents’ transaction records to present verified records of their experience in estate agency work.
-Property agents' HDB resale transaction records are now available in the Public Register.
+At the same time, CEA has worked with the industry to publish property agents’ transaction records to present verified records of their experience in estate agency work.
+Property agents' HDB resale transaction records are now available in CEA's Public Register.
 Consumers can now check the party they represented in these transactions and the location of the property transacted.

 Find out more about these initiatives.

-* Note: Please contact the Building and Construction Authority for information about the Real Estate ITM initiatives for the facilities management sub-sector.
+* Note: Please contact the Building and Construction Authority for information about the Real Estate ITM initiatives for the facilities management.